 DP World has made substantial investments to facilitate the weighing of containers without impacting on the efficiency of our operational processes.
 We will also continue to invest in the maintenance of our equipment to ensure that our weighing solutions are fully compliant with the regulations as published by the MCA.

-For our service applying to all laden export containers loaded on a vessel on or after 1 July 2016 we will charge one of the following fees to recover our investments and additional (administrative) recurring costs:
+For our service applying to all laden export containers loaded on a vessel we will charge one of the following fees to recover our investments and additional (administrative) recurring costs:

 The admin charge covers: